 -

-This technique is a mix between a mapping exercise utilized by Recrear and another one developed by Luis Felipe at the Institute for the Protection of Children and Youth (IDIPRON) in Bogotá, Colombia.
-At IDIPRON, the exercise was used in a study researching the relationship between a Hip Hop group and a new community integration strategy called ‘Armemos Parche’.
+This technique is a mix between a mapping exercise utilized by Recrear and another one developed by Luis Felipe Moreno while working at the Institute for the Protection of Children and Youth (IDIPRON) in Bogotá, Colombia.
+At IDIPRON, the exercise was used in a study to research the relationship between a Hip Hop group and a new community integration strategy called ‘Armemos Parche’.

-This is a great tool to learn about the history and the vibe of a place from a youth perspective.
+This is a great tool to learn about the history and the vibe of a place from each individual’s perspective.
 This tool can also spark deep conversations about divergent opinions on community dynamics.

 If you are implementing this technique with a group, it might be helpful to assign one person per group to act as an observer and take notes.
 This will prevent important informations from getting lost.